Gillberg (wrestler): Professional wrestling career

-Independent circuit (1990–1992; 1994–1998)
+Early career (1990–1994)

 Gill made his debut on the American independent scene as a part of a masked tag team with Barry Hardy called The Lords of Darkness, with Hardy billed as Agony and Gill billed as Pain.
 On August 2, 1991, they defeated Cream Team (Dino Casanova and Rip Sawyer) to become the Mid-Eastern Wrestling Federation's first ever Tag Team Champions.
-The Lords participated in two of three 40-man battle royals held in 1992.
+The Lords participated in two of three 40-man battle royals held in 1992. in late 1993 and early 1994 he worked for Extreme Championship Wrestling.

-World Wrestling Federation (1991–1994)
+World Wrestling Federation (1991–1995)

 Gill (sometimes teaming with Barry Hardy) became a jobber with the WWF in 1991 usually appearing on WWF Superstars of Wrestling and WWF Wrestling Challenge losing to the likes of The Undertaker, Kamala, High Energy, The Texas Tornado, Sgt.
 Slaughter, Jim Duggan, The Bushwackers and The Beverly Brothers.
 Gill and Hardy competed in a battle royal becoming the second version of The Executioners and took part in a 40-man battle royal won by Tatanka.
 Gill and Hardy then went back to their real names and began competing on Monday Night Raw as well as WWF Superstars against several other tag teams losing to the likes of The Quebecers and The Steiner Brothers.
 One night they fought as The Toxic Turtles (dressed up as the Teenage Mutant Ninja Turtles) and won a victory over jobbers, but the gimmick was cut off.
 The Executioners split in early 1994, and Hardy left the company on April 18.
 Gill then began competing as an enhancement talent, losing to the likes of Mr. Perfect, 1-2-3 Kid, Razor Ramon, Doink, The British Bulldog, Tatanka and Adam Bomb.
 He left the company soon after.

+World Championship Wrestling (1995)

+Gill made a one-time appearance for World Championship Wrestling defeating Hugh Morrus by disqualification on October 18, 1995 (aired November 15).

+Independent circuit (1995–1998)

+After WWF, Gill would mainly work in the independents in the East Coast and Canada mostly as the Executioner.